albamoralest/meetups_pilot/README_identification_themes.md

 ---
 component-id: meetups-themes
 type: Software
-name: MEETUPS - Identification of themes
+name: MEETUPS Identification of themes
-description: This tool is part of the MEETUPS pilot and processes text from music personalities' biographies to find encounter types.
+description: "This tool is part of the MEETUPS pilot and processes text from music personalities' biographies to find encounter types.
 It uses "sklearn" and a set of Machine Learning algorithms to classify sentences according to the established type of events.
 The tool extracts information from one of the four elements defining a meetup: the type of encounter (what).
-Encounter type, along with data of the people involved (who), the place (where) and the time it took place (what), complete the historical meetup information.
+Encounter type, along with data of the people involved (who), the place (where) and the time it took place (what), complete the historical meetup information."
 work-package:
 - WP4
 pilot: